Diocesan Policy for Foundation Governors

 If you are interested in receiving further information please contact Paula Lloyd on 01543 306040 or email [email protected] or download the following information:

-Nominations for foundation governors are usually completed by the local incumbent, to download a nomination form please use the link below:
+Nominations for foundation governors and Academy Local Governing Boards are usually completed by the local incumbent, to download a nomination form please use the link below:

 The NGA assists governors and trustees in their strategic role.